TheLadyDothCodeTooMuch/OmniMart_Store_Analysis/README.md

 * **Sanitization:** Applied RegEx to clean customer names by removing titles and suffixes (e.g., Mr, Ms, PhD, MD, II, III).
 * **Data Modeling:** Used CTEs to calculate complex metrics such as Average Order Value (AOV).
 * **Optimization:** Structured the schema to maintain high performance despite the 200k+ row count.

-## 📊 Business Intelligence (Power BI)

-The final dashboard tracks **$638M+ in simulated revenue** and provides three core strategic pillars:

-* **Basket Analysis:** Visualizing the frequency of items per cart to identify cross-selling opportunities.
-* **Demographic Profiling:** Correlating customer age groups with product categories for targeted marketing.
-* **Inventory Planning:** Using the Subcategory Bar Chart combined with SQL Bottom-N queries to identify which product lines are underperforming and need a strategic marketing push.

-## 💡 Strategic Recommendations

-* **Increase Basket Size:** Data suggests a high frequency of 1-2 item orders.
-I recommend tiered shipping incentives starting at 3 items.
-Also, implementing frequently bought together bundles for 3+ items could really drive up Average Order Value.
-* **Targeted Spend:** Reallocate marketing budget to high-conversion age demographics (Gen-Zs [15-29] and Boomers [classified as 75+]) identified in the category heatmaps.
-* **Inventory Shift:** I found a cluster of underperforming products with low sales frequency (women's clothing - particularly tops nad gaming devices).
-These are perfect candidates for a seasonal clearance or a targeted social media push to free up warehouse space.
-* **Geographic Expansion:** Given the low purchase volume in North America compared to the business's success in Africa and Europe, there is a major opportunity to investigate supply chain or marketing gaps in the Western market.

 ---